José Julián de Aranguren

-José Julián de Aranguren (16 February 1801 - 18 April 1861) was a young Spanish Augustinian missionary sent to the Philippines in 1829.
-He later served as the 22nd Archbishop of Manila from 1847 to 1861.
+José Julián de Aranguren (16 February 1801 - 18 April 1861) was a Basque-born Spanish Augustinian Recollect missionary sent to the Philippines in 1829.
+An exemplary and much-beloved Christian leader, he later served as the 22nd Archbishop of Manila from 19 January 1847 to 18 April 1861.
+His 14-year episcopate left a profound and lasting impact on the religious, social, and financial landscape of the Philippines, as well as Spain.